Russian Foreign Minister roasts US and its European allies as an "Empire of Lies" in UN speech

 "Nowadays, humanity is once again, as many times before, at a crossroads.
 It depends only on us to determine how history will evolve.
 It is in our shared interest to prevent spiralling down into a major war as well as the eventual collapse of international co-operation mechanisms that were created by generations of our predecessors," Lavrov said.

-The speech comes as a fitting apogee in the gradually decaying relations between East and West that have been punctuated by Lavrov’s speeches.
+The speech comes as a fitting apogee in the gradually decaying relations between East and West that have been punctuated by Lavrov’s speeches that have become increasingly belligerent belligerent in the last three years.

 The beginning of the end started with Lavrov’s “new rules of the game” speech in February 2020, when he warned the West that Moscow was no longer willing to tolerate the dual Western policy of doing business with one hand and applying sanctions with the other.
 That speech was given during a visit to Moscow by EU foreign policy chief Josep Borrell that was taken at the time as a humiliation.
 He also ordered the expulsion of three EU diplomats, which was announced while Lavrov was sitting cross the table from Borrell, who was on a mission to Moscow to try to repair the damage and restart relations on a more practical basis.

 Lavrov then followed up a few months later with a threat to break off diplomatic relations with Europe if his warning was not heeded.
 And a few months after that Russia did break off diplomatic relations with Nato in October 2021.

-Within weeks the Kremlin had massed troops on the border for the first time, leading the White House to start warning that a Russian invasion could come “any day”.
+Within weeks the Kremlin threatned an invasion by massing troops on the border for the first time, leading the White House to start warning that a Russian invasion could come “any day”.
 In December that year Lavrov escalated again after the Russian Ministry of Foreign Affairs issued an eight-point list of demands headed by a “concrete ironclad legally binding guarantees” that Ukraine could never join Nato.

-The MFA list prompted two rounds of diplomacy, in January with the US and in February with the French, but neither came to anything and on 24 February, 2022 Russia crossed the border into Ukraine and started the war.
+The MFA list prompted two rounds of diplomacy, in January with the US and in February with the French, but neither came to anything and on 24 February, 2022 Russia crossed the border into Ukraine and started the war without justification.

 Deadlock